victorbenichoux/ticktock/README.md

 clock.tock()
 ```

-This will print:
+This will print the timing of the lines 3 to 5 in your code as so:
 ```
 ⏱️ [3-5] 50us count=1
 ```
-Indicating that lines 3-5 took <50us to run.

-You can use `ticktock` arbitrarily deep inside you Python code and still get meaningful timing information.

-When the timer is called multiple times (for example within a loop), measured times will be aggregated and printed periodically (every 2 seconds by default).
+# How is `ticktock` different?

+`ticktock` becomes really useful when you are trying to time code that is called multiple times.

+Rather than printing a new line each time the code is visited, `ticktock` computes tracks the times and *only prints them every couple of seconds*.

+`ticktock`'s output is **compact and readable**, regardless of how many times you run through the code you are timing, or where this code is.

-As a result, the following code:
+As an example, the following code:

 ```python
 from ticktock import tick